Driving in Europe after Brexit

 Please note that Devitt will charge an administration fee for a Green Card, but it will be the same whether it’s one card or two.

-GB stickers after Brexit
+GB/UK stickers post Brexit

 What else do I need to take?